Incline Village, Nevada: Sierra Nevada Wood and Lumber Company

 The Sierra Nevada Wood and Lumber Company (SNW&L) was a logging company that operated on the northeast side of Lake Tahoe at what is today known as Incline Village, which was named after the SNW&L incline railway that served the area.
 Timber was required for the mines during the mining boom in the late 1800s of the nearby Comstock Lode in Virginia City.
 The timber around Lake Tahoe was placed on the incline railway where it was taken up 1400 ft and then dropped by a gravity flume down the western side of mountain to a 3000 ft tunnel to Carson City.
 The company operated a number of other railroad lines that were narrow gauge and standard gauge.

 Geography

 The town center is 6350 ft above sea level.

 According to the United States Census Bureau, the CDP has a total area of 56.3 km2, of which 55.8 km2 is land and 0.5 km2, or 0.97%, is water.

 Several creeks cross Incline Village on the way to Crystal Bay in Lake Tahoe.
 Heading east from Stateline Point, these include First, Second and Third Creeks, then Incline Creek and finally Mill Creek at the eastern end.

-Life and Culture
+Life and culture

-The town has three private sandy beaches on Lake Tahoe, a ski resort, two community golf courses, a recreation center, as well as parks and an events center. (see IVGID).
+The town has 9 private sandy beaches on Lake Tahoe, including Burnt Cedar Beach, 5 ski resorts, twenty community golf courses, a recreation center, as well as parks and an events center.

 Major community events include the Ullr Festival supporting the Diamond Peak Ski Team, Fourth of July Fireworks, and a large number of other fundraisers.